In God We Trust: All Others Pay Cash: Stories

-There are 31 chapters in the book.
-The stories in the book are told by the fictional character Ralph, who has returned to his home town of Hohman as an adult and remembers or relates these stories to his friend, Flick, who runs the bar in which Ralph spends the day.
-The longer stories are linked by one- or two-page chapters in which Ralph and Flick discuss their childhood or the present state of Hohman.
-These exchanges trigger Ralph's reminiscences.
+There are 31 chapters in the book, each its own story.
+They are told by the fictional character Ralph, who has returned to his home town of Hohman as an adult, to his friend, Flick, who runs the bar where Ralph drinks away the day.
+The longer stories are linked by one- or two-page chapters in which Ralph and Flick discuss their childhood or the present state of Hohman, exchanges which trigger Ralph's next reminiscence.

 The 2010 Broadway Books reprint of the 2000 Doubleday paperback version of the book lists the following longer stories: